AgoraNomic/Help/Email.md

 If you're fulfilling an office it can be useful to create filters to find emails related to it.
 Here's an example filter to catch votes:

     (list:(agora-business.agoranomic.org OR list:(agora-business.agoranomic.org)) AND (assessor OR promotor OR for OR against OR present OR endorse)

-# Consider a Desktop Email Client

-Several players participate primarily through web clients (like gmail.com).
-There's nothing wrong with this if it works for you.
-However, many more experienced players use desktop clients (like thunderbird).
-Desktop clients can make it easier to read and format more complex messages as well as filter messages for information.

 # Mailing List Ettiquette